Salt Lake County Community Remembrance Project

 Robert S. Burch, Jr.

-Executive Director, Sema Hadithi African American Heritage and Culture Foundation
+Executive Director, Sema Hadithi

-Salt Lake County, Utah
+Salt Lake County, Utah -

 James Tabery

-PhD MA, Professor, University of Utah
+Professor, University of Utah

-Salt Lake County, Utah
+Salt Lake County, Utah -

 Oscar T. Moses

-Pastor, Calvary Missionary Baptist Church
+Paster, Calvary Missionary Baptist Church

-Salt Lake County, Utah
+Salt Lake County, Utah -

 Betty Sawyer

-President, Ogden Branch NAACP
+President, NAACP Ogden Branch

-Weber County, Utah
+Weber County, Utah -

 A. Jerome Christophe

-Salt Lake County, Utah
+Salt Lake County, Utah -

 Shawn Newell